MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/datapower-as-authorization-server.md

 > Note: When using DataPower as the authorization server, configure client applications to connect to the DataPower appliance instead of connecting directly to {{ site.data.keys.mf_server }}.
 For example, in an iOS application, set the **wlServerHost** and **wlServerPort** properties in **mfpclient.plist** to the host IP address and port of the DataPower appliance.
 If you are using a self-signed SSL certificate for DataPower, you also need to import this certificate into the client application.

+## Pattern restrictions
+{: #pattern-restrictions }

+The DataPower pattern has the following restrictions:

+-  The pattern does not support `OPTIONS` HTTP requests.
+-  The maximum response size is 16 MB.

 ## Setup
 ### Preliminary steps
 1. Create a key pair for the DataPower SSL certificate with a public key named **azserver-sscert.pem** and a private key named **azserver-privkey.pem**.
 The exact procedure for creating the SSL key pair for production depends on your certificate authority, and therefore cannot be documented here.
 However, during development you can run the following commands from a command-line terminal to create a self-signed certificate: